azurecrystalz/azurecrystalz.github.io/source/_posts/snakes-gaze.md

 {% endbubble %}

 {% bubble Nagi %}
-Well then, the only option left would be for it to wrap around my neck and suffocate m–
+Well then, the only option left would be for it to wrap around my neck and suffocate m—
 {% endbubble %}

 ![oh](https://files.catbox.moe/yq57a5.PNG)